BroadbandForum/yang/OD-360/02-ietf.md

 ## IETF YANG Guidelines {.new-file}

-The general principle is that the IETF YANG Guidelines, defined in RFC 8407 @RFC8407, apply in their entirety to BBF YANG modules.
+The general principle is that the IETF YANG Guidelines, defined in RFC 8407 @RFC8407, **apply in their entirety to BBF YANG modules**.
 However, they are aimed at IETF Standards Track YANG modules and contain some IETF specific guidelines that cannot be applied literally to BBF YANG modules.

-* Sections 1 (introduction), 2 (Terminology) and 3 (General Documentation
+* Sections 1 (Introduction), 2 (Terminology) and 3 (General Documentation
   Guidelines) are mostly IETF-specific and have little impact on YANG module definitions.
 These sections do not apply unless specifically noted.